cudoventures/cudos-builders/readme.md

 ### Overview

 Each predefiend build-variant consists of two parts - docker action and build-variant name.
 Docker actions are <em>Build</em>, <em>Start</em>, <em>Destroy</em>, <em>Build-only</em>, etc..
-They are always at the begining of command.
+They are always at the begining of the command.
 After that in UPPERCASE is the name of the build-variant.
 Each of them ends with <em>in docker</em>, because all of them are docker related.

-<em>Build</em> indicates that the docker-compose command ends with ...up --build.
+<em>Build</em> Indicates that the docker-compose command ends with ...up --build.
 It means that the container will be built and then started.

-<em>Start</em> indicates that the docker-compose command ends with ...up.
+<em>Start</em> Indicates that the docker-compose command ends with ...up.
 It means that the container will be started as it was before.
 If it does not exist then it will be built.

 <em>Destroy</em> Removes the container.

-<em>Build-only</em> indicates that the docker-compose command ends with ...up.
+<em>Build-only</em> Indicates that the docker-compose command ends with ...up.
 It means that the container will be built but NOT started.

 Please refer to <em>ENV files fields</em> section for more information about how to fill the required **.env** files below.
 Mentioned **.env** file are missing in the repository and you must create them by copying the **.env.example** file.

 The "CLIENT" in the name of the build-variant indicates that it is expected this node to be like a "client" to the local chain and thus using the <em>SHOULD_USE_GLOBAL_PEERS</em> as <em>TRUE</em>.

-The "CONFIG" in the name indicates that this container is more like a scripts.
-Once it is built, it starts, execute some logic and shuts down.
-Such config containers are usual for full-nodes, because there is one extra step when creating a validtor.
+The "CONFIG" in the name indicates that this container is more like a script.
+Once it is built, it starts, executes some logic and shuts down.
+Such config containers are usual for full-nodes, because there is one extra step when creating a validator.

 ### Predefiend build-variants